lakshya-vipassana/Property-Recommendation-System/README.md

 # 🏠 Property Recommendation System

+**What this system does:**
-An end-to-end **property recommendation engine** that matches user preferences with real estate listings using **feature similarity and ranking logic**.
+A first-pass property matching and ranking system that aligns user preferences with real estate listings using hard feasibility filters and interpretable similarity-based scoring.
-The system separates **feasibility filtering** from **preference-based ranking**, ensuring both correctness and personalization.

-Built using **Python, scikit-learn, and Streamlit**.
+**Core logic vs demo:**
+The core system implements the matching and ranking methodology; the Streamlit app is a lightweight demo to showcase end-to-end usage and explainability.

+**How to run:**
+Run locally via Streamlit or launch using the provided Docker (amd64) setup for presentation purposes.

 ---

+An end-to-end **property matching and ranking system** that aligns user preferences with real estate listings using a combination of **hard constraints and feature-level similarity scoring**.
+The system explicitly separates **feasibility filtering** from **preference-based ranking**, ensuring both correctness and personalization.

+Built using **Python, scikit-learn, sentence-transformers, and Streamlit**.

+---

-## 🚀 Features
+## 🚀 Key Features

-- User preference–based property matching
+- Preference-based property matching and ranking
-- Hard filtering on critical constraints (budget, bedrooms, location, etc.)
+- **Hard constraint filtering** (budget, minimum bedrooms)
-- Similarity-based ranking using cosine similarity
+- **Semantic intent matching** using sentence embeddings
-- Weighted feature scoring for personalized recommendations
+- Rule-based amenity overlap scoring
+- Weighted, interpretable match score
 - Interactive web interface built with Streamlit
 - Modular and extensible architecture
+- Dockerized demo deployment (amd64)

 ---

 ## 🧠 System Architecture

-User Input
+User Preferences
-|
-v
+↓
-Hard Filters (Budget, Bedrooms, Location)
+Hard Filters (Budget, Bedrooms)
-|
-v
-Feature Engineering & Normalization
-|
-v
+↓
-Cosine Similarity Calculation
+Feature-Level Similarity Computation
-|
-v
+↓
-Weighted Match Score
+Weighted Match Score Aggregation
-|
-v
+↓
-Top-N Property Recommendations
+Top-N Ranked Property Recommendations

 **Key Design Insight:**
-Feasibility is handled first, preferences are ranked later.
+Feasibility is enforced first; preferences are ranked afterward.

 ---